jonnycomes/movie-data/README.md

 - Removed shared time trends and saw the correlation drop to -0.23

 **Main takeaway:**
-The initial correlation was misleading—both series were trending over time but not causally linked.
+The initial correlation was misleading—both series were trending over time.
 Detrending revealed a much weaker relationship.
 This is a good reminder to be cautious with correlations that might just reflect shared structure, like time.

 ---